DanielWinning/QuickSSH/README.md

 # Quick SSH (QSSH)

-Quick SSH is a command line tool that allows you to save named SSH connections and connect to them quickly.
+QuickSSH is a command line tool that allows you to save named SSH connections and connect to them quickly by name.
+Think of QuickSSH as a simple SSH credential manager.

 ### Pre-requisites